Majindesu/Majindesu/README.md

 # Hi!
 I'm Alif.
-### I'm a Biomedical Engineering student specializing in software and machine learning and am currently on a path towards being a security-oriented software developer
+### I'm a Biomedical Engineering graduate specializing in software and machine learning and am currently on a path towards being a security-oriented software developer

 ## 🚀 About Me
 I'm a fullstack web developer and graphic designer with a strong foundation in Kotlin, Python and Javascript/Typescript as well as wireframing applications such as Figma.
 I am also in the process of learning Cybersecurity in order to become a security-oriented software developer as well as a cybersecurity professional.
 I am most familiar with a PostgreSQL, ReactTs, HonoJs and Node Techstack.
 I'm striving to be a versatile developer and am currently learning other stacks.